kateBea/Mikoto/README.md

 ## Building Mikoto Engine

 Follow the steps below to build Mikoto Engine.
 Currently, the building process has been tested on Linux and Windows.
+Windows users only need to have the Vulkan SDK installed and Visual Studio.

 ### Steps: